 In a moment, we will discuss term life insurance versus ‘whole of life insurance’ and ‘life assurance’ and will help you to decide which is right for you.
 If you opt not to convert your existing insurance policy, then you will be able to select any type of private insurance that you want.
 That means you can pick whole of life insurance, fixed term insurance, decreasing term life insurance and much more.
 This gives you much more freedom versus VGLI but also makes the decision making process considerably more difficult.

-Most types of life insurance policy however can be broadly categorized as ‘term life insurance’ and we will look
+Most types of life insurance policy, however, can be broadly categorized as ‘term life insurance’ and we will look at them.

 How Life Insurance Works